ThrowTheSwitch/Ceedling/docs/CeedlingPacket.md

 your project with a variety of features to meet a variety of needs.
 Ceedling can work with practically any command line toolchain and directory structure – all by way of the configuration file.

+See this [commented project file][example-config-file] for a much more complete and sophisticated example of a project configuration.

+See the later [configuration section][project-configuration] for way more details on your project configuration options.

-Further, because Ceedling piggybacks on Rake, you can add your own Rake tasks to accomplish project tasks outside of testing and release builds.
-A facility for plugins also allows you to extend Ceedling’s capabilities for needs such as custom code metrics reporting and coverage testing.
+A facility for [plugins](#ceedling-plugins) also allows you to extend Ceedling’s capabilities for needs such as custom code metrics reporting, build artifact packaging, and much more.
+A variety of built-in plugins come with Ceedling.

+[example-config-file]: ../assets/project_as_gem.yml
+[project-configuration]: #the-almighty-ceedling-project-configuration-file-in-glorious-yaml

 ## What’s with This Name?